 Simplify the window silhouette concept by crafting just one shape and placing it in a prominent spot: your front door.
 All who ring your front doorbell will be greeted by this chilling display, perfect for trick-or-treat night.

 Put your wheelbarrow to work during the graveyard shift.
 Punctuate a heap of dirt with plastic bones and watch the trick-or-treaters' reactions.

 Show the neighborhood your Halloween spirit with a facade of sinister decor.
 Copy, enlarge, print, and cut out our silhouette patterns.
 Trace onto black paper.
 Cut out the silhouettes and tape onto the inside of indoor windowpanes.
 Illuminate your display from the inside with a few strategically placed lamps.

 White plates adorned with skeletons display house numbers in a way that gives guests a glimpse of spooky things to come.
 Simply decoupage computer-printed numbers and Halloween graphics to clean, dry plates.
-(You could also use rub-on numbers or number stickers.)
-Use your fingers to push out any extra wrinkles and decoupage medium.
+(You also could use rub-on or sticker numbers.)
+Use your fingers to smooth out any extra wrinkles and decoupage medium.
 Let dry, then completely coat the plate with decoupage medium again and let dry.
 Display in a plate rack or by using multiple plate hangers.

 Editor's Tip: These plates are for decorative use only and should not be put in the dishwasher.
 Simply wipe them clean with a damp cloth.

 Gather a group of skeletons to act as spooky yard greeters.
 Perch the gang on a bench or ledge and add top hats and bow ties.
 These guys are sure to create a bone-chilling Halloween.